There are two main flies seen around all summer:

 Blow Fly (AKA bottle fly, blue fly, green fly)

 Both types of flies can spread disease easily because of the way they digest their food and eliminate their waste.
 When feeding, these flies regurgitate liquid from the stomach to dissolve food, and then use their sponging mouthparts to suck it up.
 They leave fecal spots, or “specks,” where they have walked.
 Because of these habits, they are capable of transmitting filth-related diseases such as diarrhea and dysentery.

-Again, truth is, unless you’re structure has been vacuum-packed and never open to the outdoors, you’re going to have these flies.
+Again, truth is, unless your structure has been vacuum-packed and never opened to the outdoors, you’re going to have these flies.
 However, there are measures you can take that will greatly reduce their presence.
 Sanitation is the most important and effective measure in controlling common flies.